A woman with glasses and short dark hair smiling in a home library or office with a bookshelf in the background.

 • Fun Facts

 My favorite genre to read is nonfiction.
 My favorite author is Zadie Smith.
 My favorite book is Pachinko by Min Jin Lee.
-My lifelong reading goal to read more science fiction.
+My lifelong reading goal is to read more science fiction.

 • Fun Facts